 Using the terminal open your fstab file using

-Create a new line at the end of the fstab file and; where ‘wdmycloudmirror’ is your device name (see Configuring Settings in the User Manual), the first
+Create a new line at the end of the fstab file and; where ‘192.168.0.32’ is your IP address from Step 1, the first

 Backup is the share you created at Step 1 and